microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/person.md

   If no image is provided, one will be fetched (if available).

-* By default, the person component will only request the standard Microsoft Graph user set of [properties](/graph/api/user-get?&tabs=http#optional-query-parameters).
+* By default, the person component only requests the standard Microsoft Graph user set of [properties](/graph/api/user-get?&tabs=http#optional-query-parameters).
 In order to request additional properties, declare them as any part of the `line(x)Property`.

 ## Properties